almoaz/FireNext/README.md

 # FireNext

-FireNext is a offline database library.
+FireNext is an offline database library.

 ## Authors